-Issue 10 Landscape, ecological and amenity^ values of lakes\, rivers\, wetlands^ and their margins are derived from their natural science, perceptual and associational qualities, including distinctive cultural connections for Tangata Whenua^.
+Issue 10 Landscape, ecological and amenity^ values of lakes, rivers, wetlands^ and their margins are derived from their natural science, perceptual and associational qualities, including distinctive cultural connections for Tangata Whenua^.
 Where these qualities are compromised through inappropriate use and development, then the landscape, ecological and amenity^ values are also compromised.

-Objective 10 Enhancement and protection of:
+Objective 10 Protection of:

-a) the landscape, ecological and amenity^ values of the surface of lakes\, rivers\, wetlands\ and their margins; and b) identified surface water and margins within the District that form part of outstanding natural features and landscapes.
+- a) the landscape, ecological and amenity^ values of the surface of lakes, rivers, wetlands and their margins; and - b) identified surface water and margins within the District that form part of outstanding natural features and landscapes.

-- A2-10.1 Enable the use of the surfaces of water in lakes\, rivers\ and wetlands^ for recreational and other purposes, provided the adverse effects of these activities on landscape, ecological and amenity^ values of the rivers\, lakes\, wetlands^ and their margins and water quality are avoided, remedied or mitigated. - A2-10.2 Mitigate or avoid the effects of surface water use by motorised craft, including noise, traffic and conflict between users, at sites\ where such use has an impact on amenity^ values or the environment. - A2-10.3 Avoid removal of indigenous vegetation\ from the margins of rivers\, lakes\ and wetlands^.
+- A2-10.1Enable the use of the surfaces of water in lakes, rivers and wetlands^ for recreational and other purposes, provided the adverse effects of these activities on landscape, ecological and amenity^ values of the rivers, lakes, wetlands^ and their margins and water quality are avoided, remedied or mitigated. - A2-10.2 Mitigate or avoid the effects of surface water use by motorised craft, including noise, traffic and conflict between users, at sites where such use has an impact on amenity^ values or the environment. - A2-10.3 Avoid removal of indigenous vegetation from the margins of rivers, lakes and wetlands^.